“There are few things that humble me more than my complete and utter buffoonery when it comes to HDL lipidology…” – Peter Attia

 TG/HDL appears to vary by ethnicity.
 Ratios are higher in Hispanic Americans (3.9) than non-Hispanic whites (3.3) and non-Hispanic Blacks (2.9) (Willey, 2011).

 Thus, many say that we should go target different levels based upon ethnicity.
 Those same scientists have said that a TG/HDL of 2.0 is diagnostic of prediabetes for African-Americans.

-A TG/HDL ratio of 3 confers a higher risk, so all of us should focus on this important number.
+A TG/HDL of 3 confers a higher risk for heart disease, so all of us should focus on this important number.
 No matter which ethnicity, the goal should be as low as possible.
 Like I mentioned in the previous section, I do recommend that my patients target 1.5 or less.

-How can you naturally lower TG and raise HDL?
+How can you naturally lower TG and increase HDL levels?

-The most effective ways to improve your TG/HDL ratio (that is, lower TG and raise HDL cholesterol) are:
+The most effective ways to improve your TG/HDL (that is, lower TG and raise HDL) are: